ArckMax/craftdwarf/README.md

 - Sales system between users (With a currency system, allowing the discovery of new rare materials or enchantments)
 - More jobs
 - Exploration, Archeology system for discovering items (Famous items made by other players ?)
 - Procedural generation of a story attributed to an object.
-For example, a sword may have been forged by a famous dwarf, to have been lost in the battle against an Ancient Demon, and discovered during an exploration in ruins.
+For example, a sword may have been forged by a famous dwarf, have been lost in the battle against an Ancient Demon, and discovered during an exploration in ruins.
 It would also be possible to display the various owners of the object, if it has been sold.

 ----------------------